989x/chomchob-backend-testing/example submission/programming/readme.md

 pnpm dev
 ```

-### Accessing the Application
+## Accessing the Application

-`Admin Credentials`
+### Admin Credentials

-Use the following credentials to log in as an admin:
+Use the following credentials to log in as an admin
 - `Email:` admin@example.com
 - `Password:` admin123

-`User Credentials`
+### User Credentials

-To log in as a user, use the following credentials:
+To log in as a user, use the following credentials
 - `Email:` user1@example.com
 - `Password:` user1

+## Security System

+### Authentication Middleware

+The application utilizes a token-based authentication system.
+Two middleware functions are implemented

+- `verifyToken:` This ensures the validity of the authentication token.
+- `adminAccess:` Grants access to admin functionalities.
+- `userAccess:` Grants access to user functionalities.

+### Request Validation Middleware

+limitParams

+The `limitParams` function is implemented in middlewares/checkRequest.ts.
+It serves as a request middleware to limit and validate parameters in incoming requests.
+This ensures that the API handles requests with appropriate parameters, enhancing security and preventing potential issues.

-### Installation
+## Installation

 Initialize the project
 ```bash